kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 worth re-investigation in these times when global warming and the finitude of fossil fuels is forcing a re-examination of all energy options?

-\subsection{Tesla and {S}wami {V}ivekananda}
+### Tesla and Swami Vivekananda

-Ideas about unlimited, free energy might have found resonance with Tesla after his meeting with the famous Hindu monk, Swami Vivekananda, who visited the United States in the 1890s~\cite{tesla-home,grotz,dobson}.
-It is held that Tesla met the Swami in 1895--6 and that he was receptive to the ideas expressed in the Sanskrit language of Hindu cosmology about a universal energy, called
-\prana\ and the vehicle for it, called \akasha, literally the medium for radiance.
-The exposure to the idea that everything is floating in a sea of universal \prana\ must have taken hold in his fertile imagination and given rise to claims about the possibility of free energy from the capture of solar ``cosmic rays'' that could be used to drive machines.
-His biographer O'Neill states that in an unpublished article entitled ``Man's Greatest Achievement'', Tesla speaks of mankind in general, saying~\cite[p~270]{oneill80}:
+Ideas about unlimited, free energy might have found resonance with Tesla after his meeting with the famous Hindu monk, [Swami Vivekananda](https://en.wikipedia.org/wiki/Swami_Vivekananda), who visited the United States in the 1890s [@tesla-home; @grotz; @dobson].
+It is held that Tesla met the Swami in 1895--6 and that he was receptive to the ideas expressed in the Sanskrit language of Hindu cosmology about a universal energy, called _prāṇa_, and the vehicle for it, called _ākāśa_, literally the medium for radiance.
+The exposure to the idea that everything is floating in a sea of universal _prāṇa_ must have taken hold in his fertile imagination and given rise to claims about the possibility of free energy from the capture of solar "cosmic rays" that could be used to drive machines.
+His biographer O'Neill states that---in an unpublished article entitled "Man's Greatest Achievement"---Tesla speaks of mankind in general, saying [@oneill80 (p 270)]:

-%These ideas are not dissimilar to the theory of the luminiferous ether.

-\begin{myquote}
+>There manifests itself in the fully developed being, Man, a desire mysterious, inscrutable and irresistible: to imitate nature, to create, to work himself the wonders he perceives ...
 Long ago, he recognized that all perceptible matter comes from a primary substance, or tenuity beyond conception, filling all space, the Akasa or luminiferous ether, which is acted upon by the life-giving Prana or creative force, calling into existence, in never ending cycles, all things and phenomena.
 The primary substance, thrown into infinitesimal whirls of prodigious velocity, becomes gross matter; the force subsiding, the motion ceases, and matter disappears, reverting to the primary substance.
+>
 Can Man control this grandest, most awe-inspiring of all processes in nature?
 Can he harness her inexhaustible energies to perform all their functions to his bidding, more still to cause them to operate simply by the force of his will?
-\end{myquote}

-The fact that Tesla, who did not know Sanskrit, used the words \prana\ and
-\akasha\ lends support to the claim that he did indeed meet Swami Vivekananda.
+The fact that Tesla, who did not know Sanskrit, used the words prāṇa and ākāśa, lends support to the claim that he did indeed meet Swami Vivekananda.
-Tesla's expression ``tenuity beyond conception'' corresponds perfectly with the statement ``ta \={a}k\={a}\'{s}e na vidyante'' meaning \akasha\ is imperceptible~\cite[p~92]{agra01}, showing Tesla's ability to grasp abstruse philosophical points.
-Indeed, he did expound on philosophy, and was in that sense a well-rounded scholar~\cite{tesla-cosmic}.
+Tesla's expression "tenuity beyond conception" corresponds perfectly with the statement _"ta ākāśe na vidyante"_ meaning "(this) ākāśa is imperceptible" [@agra01 (p 92)], showing Tesla's ability to grasp abstruse philosophical points.
+Indeed, he did expound on philosophy, and was in that sense a well-rounded scholar [@tesla-cosmic].

-Post-Einsteinian physics has not found a need for \akasha\ or the luminiferous ether, but there is a need for something, regardless of label.
-Indeed, in a recent article on the ether, it has been observed that ``Physicists appear to need an ether on which to load all the properties of the physical world they cannot otherwise explain.
+Post-Einsteinian physics has not found a need for _ākāśa_ or the luminiferous ether, but there is a need for _something_, regardless of label.
+Indeed, in a recent article on the ether, it has been observed that "Physicists appear to need an ether on which to load all the properties of the physical world they cannot otherwise explain.
 Ether, alias the vacuum, exists.
-Void is anything but nothing''~\cite{heil03}.
+Void is anything but nothing" [@heil03].

-\subsection{Tesla's pigeon}
+### Tesla's pigeon

-Although possessed of mental abilities that could almost be termed psychic, Tesla did not give vent to the expression of his spiritual side~\cite{oneill80}.
-Indeed, when once approached by a team of engineers to join a psychological society for investigating psychic phenomena, Tesla almost threw them out~\cite{tesla19}.
+Although possessed of mental abilities that could almost be termed psychic, Tesla did not give vent to the expression of his spiritual side [@oneill80].
+Indeed, when once approached by a team of engineers to join a psychological society for investigating psychic phenomena, Tesla almost threw them out [@tesla19].

-With regard to his neglected spiritual side, Tesla's pigeon fixation affords an interesting story~\cite{cheney81}.
+With regard to his neglected spiritual side, Tesla's pigeon fixation affords an interesting story [@cheney81].
 Tesla loved one particular female pigeon, almost as he would love a human being.
 He recalled that one night, as he was lying on his bed in the dark, this pigeon flew in through the open window, as if to deliver a message.
 He looked at her and realized that she had come to tell him she was dying.
-As he looked at her, Tesla said, ``there came a light from her eyes---two powerful beams of light''.
-He reaffirmed, ``Yes, it was a real light, a powerful, dazzling, blinding light, a light more intense than I had ever produced by the most powerful lamps in my laboratory''~\cite[p~229]{cheney81}.
-When that pigeon died, Tesla ``knew'' that his life's work was finished.
+As he looked at her, Tesla said, "there came a light from her eyes---two powerful beams of light".
+He reaffirmed, "Yes, it was a real light, a powerful, dazzling, blinding light, a light more intense than I had ever produced by the most powerful lamps in my laboratory" [@cheney81 (p 229)].
+When that pigeon died, Tesla "knew" that his life's work was finished.

-Although Tesla never publicly gave expression to his religious or spiritual beliefs, this pigeon episode inevitably calls for comparison with the biblical account of the baptism of Jesus by John the Baptist: ``\ldots and he saw the Spirit of God descending like a dove, and lighting upon him\ldots''~[Matthew~3:17].
+Although Tesla never publicly gave expression to his religious or spiritual beliefs, this pigeon episode inevitably calls for comparison with the Biblical account of the baptism of Jesus by John the Baptist: "... and he saw the Spirit of God descending like a dove, and lighting upon him ..."
+[Matthew~3:17].

-\section{Bucke's hypothesis on human mental evolution}
+## Bucke's hypothesis on human mental evolution

-The medical doctor, Richard Maurice Bucke\footnote{Formerly Medical Superintendent of the Asylum for the Insane at London, Ontario, Canada}, writing at the beginning of the twentieth century, advanced the radical hypothesis that evolution also applied to the human mind~\cite{bucke48}.
-Although he used the word ``evolution'', Bucke did not imply any particular engine, like Darwinian natural selection, for driving mental evolution, but rather asserted blandly ``that growth, evolution, development, \ldots has \ldots always gone on, is going on now, and \ldots will always go on''~\cite[p~61]{bucke48}.
+The medical doctor, Richard Maurice Bucke^[Formerly Medical Superintendent of the Asylum for the Insane at London, Ontario, Canada], writing at the beginning of the twentieth century, advanced the radical hypothesis that evolution also applied to the human mind [@bucke48].
+Although he used the word "evolution", Bucke did not imply any particular engine, like Darwinian natural selection, for driving mental evolution, but rather asserted blandly "that growth, evolution, development, ... has ... always gone on, is going on now, and ... will always go on" [@bucke48 (p 61)].

 As a lead-in to his idea of mental evolution, Bucke proposed, among other things, that man's sense of colour, sense of fragrance, and musical sense had